Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Excitonic Rashba Hamiltonian

 \section{Excitonic Rashba Hamiltonian}

-To illustrate the basic impact of the spin-flip processes introduced by the charge- and field fluctuations of the dielectric environment, we restrict the analysis to intraband electron or hole scattering mediated by the Rashba Hamiltonian in Eq.~\eqref{eq:RashbaHamiltonianManyBody}.
-This process is related to the so-called direct Coulomb interaction, which constitutes a fundamental scattering process in semiconductors \cite{rohlfing2000electron}.
+To illustrate the basic impact of the spin-flip processes introduced by the charge- and field fluctuations of the dielectric environment, we restrict the analysis to intraband electron-electron, hole-hole and electron-hole scattering mediated by the Rashba Hamiltonian in Eq.~\eqref{eq:RashbaHamiltonianManyBody} in full analogy to the four-particle Coulomb interaction \cite{rohlfing2000electron,qiu2015nonanalyticity}.
 For optical excitation at the $K$ points, we apply the low-wavenumber approximation to the scattering matrix elements in Eq.~\eqref{eq:RashbaHamiltonianManyBody}, which is valid for small momentum transfers $\mathbf q$, and obtain: